izhekova/devops/README.md

 for option 4)

+## Vagrant

-## The vagrant folder contains the necessity to start two VM configured with puppet, one running nginx and the other running MySQL.
+The vagrant folder contains the necessity to start two VM configured with puppet, one running nginx and the other running MySQL.
 You can start them by running:

 `vagrant up`